tjhenning/expert-octo-guacamole/README.md

    * When did you complete this exercise?
    2/27
    * How long did it take your team to complete this exercise?
-   Around 45 minutes I guess.
-A few of us were already a bit familiar with Github.
+   Around an hour.
+A few of us were already familiar with Github.

 ## Table of Contents